Why are sales conversion rates important?

 - To qualify your prospect

 Easy as 1,2,3!

-Firstly, you welcome your visitor and ask them how you can help.
-But you give them options, for example in the case of my bot PS Bot, he says “Hi and welcome to PSM Consulting, are you looking for something specific or just browsing?”
+Firstly, you welcome your website visitor and ask them how you can help.
+But you give them options, for example in the case of my bot PS Bot, he says “Hi and welcome, to Digital BIAS, are you looking for something specific or just browsing?”

 If the visitor answers just browsing, he says “Cool, thanks for visiting I hope you enjoy the content” and is registered as a bad lead.
 This is a scoring mechanism.